hakha4/sensordata-reading/README.md

 Read sensordata from serial port and broadcast on TCP Python kurs 2018
 Håkan Hallberg

-Projektide’ : read sensordata from serial COM and broadcast in realtime over TCP and save data for later use
+Projekt idea : read different kind of sensordata from serial COM and broadcast in realtime over TCP port, save data for later use and plot data in realtime

-P-code
-Create a Class that handles serial port
--	Check for available ports
--	Open port with correct Baud etc
--	When opened check if interrupted and take action

-At programstart ask user for com properties,later in ini.file?
-Handle incoming data
+Use with an Arduino (or any microcontroller with serial port).

+Incoming data formatted to select different sensors :

+- 'T' = temperature sensor (eg. Dallas 18b20) in format T!ROM-adress!temp.data
--	Check what type of sensor: T = temp, H = humidity etc
+- 'H' = humidity (ToDo)
--	Parse data to correct format for saving/sending over TCP

-Create a Class that saves data for later use

--	Save with timestamp
+- etc.
--	Save in text or database ??

-Create a TCP-server Class that accepts multiple connections

--	At programstart ask user for port to use for connections
--	Handle incoming requests for data
--	Send to connected clients as soon as new data arrives

-Error handling

-EXTRA ! plot incoming data

-Todo:
--	Check for existing Classes that could be used as a template
--	Check what technique to use for keeping the program ‘alive’.
-Some kind of threading ?
+For testing program:

+1) Download 'pythontest.ino' to any Arduino.
+Dallas temp. sensor connected to pin 4 as default.
+2) run main.py file:
+    - In menu at start select correct COM-port and Baudrate (115200 as default)

+   Program at current state a frame to build on and will be developed further in the future